d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 *	USER is de name of the user who started the process
 *	PID is the unique number of the process.
 This number will later be used to kill of send signals to a process.
 *	%CPU and %MEM are the CPU and memory time the process is using.
-*	VSZ, the virtual set size, shows the image size of the process in kilobytes and RSS, the resident set size, shows the size of the process in memory.
+*	VSZ, the virtual set size, shows the image size of the process in kilobytes
+*	RSS, the resident set size, shows the size of the process in memory.
 *	START is the time the process started
 *	TIME is de cumulative system time that has been used.